J0nasW/PubGraph/README.md

 PubGraph is equipped with a lot of convenience features.
 For example, you can use the `-r` flag to only process a certain number of rows.
 This is very helpful for testing purposes.
 You can also use the `-f` flag to force the pipeline to rerun even if there is an existing output folder.
 This is useful if you want to rerun the pipeline with different parameters.
 Furthermore, you can use the `-a` flag to only run the analysis pipeline.
 This is useful if you want to rerun the analysis with different parameters.

 The library is actively monitoring the directory and will detect existing output files.
 If you want to rerun the pipeline, you have to delete the output folder first or declare a rerun in the user input.
+Using the `-m` flag, you can also manually specify all input files from the generation pipeline.
+This is useful if you want to rerun the analysis with different parameters that are stored in another location.

 ### Examples